Verified private practice contact data

 Questions

-Before you ask sales.
+Before sales.

 Yes.
-Tell us the specialties or states you care about and we send a sample of around 100 records so you can check the data against your own before anything changes hands.
+Tell us the specialties or states you care about and we send a sample of around 100 records so you can check the data quality against your own before anything changes hands.

-How current is the list?
+How fresh is the data?

 Get a free sample